 If no disciplinary action is required, you might want to at least attempt to move the affected employee to a new location where they will interact less with the individual who allegedly bullied them.

 Humans aren’t robots.
 We need the occasional moment of casual conversation to maintain good mental health and ward off stress.
 Beyond the stress relief that friendships can allow, individuals who have friends at work are more likely to love the company they work for.
 That can increase employee retention or encourage past employees to remember the company fondly.

 Don’t expect employees to always remain on duty (even when technically off duty).
 The internet and smartphones has made it possible for employers to demand that employees always be available to answer questions and take calls outside of the official work day.

 Employees need that time to recoup from the stress of the work day.
 Expecting employees to always answer emails (even after work hours) leads to extended periods of increased stress.
 The fallout from stress related mental and physical health issues can outweigh the benefit from immediate answers to emails from management.

 Teach Stress Relief Strategies:

 If the workforce feels unduly stress (not all stress can be eliminated from any job), consider having HR, managers, or an outside agency teach employees stress relief techniques.
-The better equipped employees are to handle stress, the healthier they will be.
+The better-equipped employees are to handle stress, the healthier they will be.

-If employees need to take a few moments every once in awhile to utilize any of the techniques, management should allow them that time.
+If employees need to take a few moments every once in awhile to utilise any of the techniques, management should allow them that time.
 (As long as it’s reasonable and leads to increased productivity after).